frostbone25/Unity-Planar-Shadows/README.md

 ## Credits

-This is based off the work done by **[ozlael](https://github.com/ozlael)** on his [original project](https://github.com/ozlael/PlannarShadowForUnity) so all credit goes to him!
+This is based off the work done by **[ozlael](https://github.com/ozlael)** on his [original project](https://github.com/ozlael/PlannarShadowForUnity) so all credit goes to him for the main clever implementation!

-As for my contributions, I've cleaned up and refactored the code so it's all contained in one simple shader.
-Added [Single-Pass Instancing](https://docs.unity3d.com/Manual/SinglePassInstancing.html) support.
-I've also added a couple of noteworthy features, one of those being that this can work with 100% baked lighting by sampling the dominant direction of light from light probes.
-I've also introduced a user adjustable value that roughly controls the length of the shadow *(so when the light direction is coming from oblique angles, you can limit the length of the shadows).*
+As for my contributions...

+I've cleaned up and refactored the code for simplicity and clarity, and also so it's all contained in one simple shader.
+I've added [Single-Pass Instancing](https://docs.unity3d.com/Manual/SinglePassInstancing.html) VR support.
+I've also added support to work with 100% baked lighting, by sampling the dominant direction of light from light probes.
+Lastly I've introduced a user adjustable value that roughly controls the length of the shadow *(so when the light direction is coming from oblique or grazing angles, you can limit the length of the shadows).*